For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him. (2 Corinthians 5:21)

-The Context—a reminder of the coming judgment seat of Christ and our responsibility to share the message of reconciliation (II Cor.
-5:1-20)
+The context—a reminder of the coming judgment seat of Christ and our responsibility to share the message of reconciliation (2 Cor.
+5:1-20).

 Chapter five opens with a reminder that all of us are facing death.
 Paul’s concern, however, is not directed toward the sinner with a warning to prepare for judgment.
 Instead, Paul is addressing the believer and speaks of death with a note of expectation and triumphant confidence.
 He writes, “For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
 For in this we groan, earnestly desiring to be clothed upon with our house which is from heaven” (5:1, 2).

 Here Paul gives comfort to believers who faced the possibility of imminent death because of persecution (1 Cor.
 4:11-18).
 Although death is the last enemy we face (I Cor.
 15:26), there is the certainty of the future possession of a spiritual body (5:1, 2).